Crook Smith: 1923

 He was selected All-Southern by Julian Leggett of the Macon News.

 Basketball

 In basketball he was a forward, and was selected All-Southern.
 He was captain of the basketball team.
 He played alongside George Harmon and Bob Gamble.
 Their team was the runner-up to North Carolina in the 1922 SoCon Tournament.

 Coaching career

-Georgia Southern
+In 1925, Smith was appointed athletic director and coach of football, basketball, baseball, and track at Dalton High School in Dalton, Georgia.

-Smith coached the Georgia Southern Eagles team of Georgia Southern University (then known as Georgia Teacher's College) from 1929 to 1942.
+Smith coached South Georgia Teachers College–now known as Georgia Southern University—in Statesboro, Georgia from 1929 to 1942.
 His basketball teams compiled a 116–60 record.
 His 1937 football team lost the first game played in the Orange Bowl.
 His 1939 football team won the Bacardi Bowl.

+Later life and death

+Smith later served as superintendent of schools in Statesboro.
+He was a vocational rehabilitation counselor for the Savannah Department of Education prior to his retirement in 1967.
+He died on March 3, 1990, at a hospital in Fayetteville, Tennessee.